-I am happy to report that, after copycatting the recipe for KIND Maple Quinoa Clusters Granola with Chia Seeds, it is even easier to make than traditional nutty gluten-free granola (which still has a permanent place in my heart, even during summer).
-No chopping!
-Just gather up all of the ingredients, toss them together and bake them low and slow in a single layer on a half sheet pan.
-That’s it.
+I am happy to report that, after copycatting the recipe for KIND Maple Quinoa Clusters Granola with Chia Seeds, it is even easier to make than traditional nutty gluten-free granola.
+There's no chopping necessary Just gather up all of the ingredients, toss them together and bake them low and slow in a single layer on a half sheet pan.
+That's it.

 This is just how I like to eat this granola: over plain yogurt, with some fruit.
 Alone.
 Without being Mom'd every 5 seconds.
 Hey, a girl can dream, right?